cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ## 7. Appendix

 ## 7.1 Writing our cluster configuration

+THis feature is implicitly included in the burn command and you will have an inventory created automatically.

 Cloudmesh has a simple system for managing cluster configurations as an inventory.
 We do this management for you, but you can control it also from the command line.